vmohan7/Navi/README.md

 ## Try it out

-If you have an Oculus DK2 and an Android powered device (iOS pending on app store - send me a message if you would like to be added to the external testers), download the demos on to your PC and install [the Navi App](https://play.google.com/store/apps/details?id=com.navi.io) from Google Play onto your Android device.
-Currently, I have developed two demos: [Pirate Defense](https://github.com/vmohan7/NaviPirateDemo) and [Jelly Fling](https://github.com/vmohan7/NaviSpaceDemo) (Download links for the .exe are located in the README of each respective github page).
+If you have an Oculus DK2 and an mobile phone or tablet, download the demos on to your PC and install the Navi App from [Google Play](https://play.google.com/store/apps/details?id=com.navi.io) or the [iOS App Store](https://itunes.apple.com/us/app/navi-for-ios/id1037575305?ls=1&mt=8) onto your mobile device.
+Currently, I have developed three demos: [Pirate Defense](https://github.com/vmohan7/NaviPirateDemo), [Jelly Fling](https://github.com/vmohan7/NaviSpaceDemo), [NaviSnap](https://github.com/vmohan7/NaviSnap).
+(Download links for the apps are located in the README of each respective github page).
 Make sure that both devices are connected to the same wireless network and they will automatically pair up.

 Here is a short video I made that steps through the process of setting it up:
 [https://www.youtube.com/watch?v=32SZAMq16QY](